EricRovell/photo-companion/src/packages/bridge-schedule/README.md

 ### `function getBridgeEvents(date?): BridgeEvent[]`

-Returns all bridge events occured at the given date.
+Returns all bridge events occurred at the given date.
 The current date used as fallback.

 Note: Bridge events **only** available during navigation.